Using CSS anchor positioning

 }

 Let's look at an example.
 The HTML and base CSS are the same as in the previous examples, except that the anchor element is given a tabindex="0" attribute to make it focusable.
 The infobox is given fixed positioning and associated with the anchor in the same way as before.
-However, this time around we tether it to the right of the anchor using an inset-area, and give it a width five times the width of the anchor's width:
+However, this time around we tether it to the right of the anchor using a position-area, and give it a width five times the width of the anchor's width:

 css